 You will be able explain core concepts in machine learning, along with some practical application contexts, to a peer.

-This microcredential includes weekly, live, one-hour online workshops facilitated by an expert UTS academic, supporting self-study and online learning activities.
-Case studies of real-world business illustrate applications of data mining techniques.
-The workshop sessions focus on hands-on experience in data mining and data analytics tools, and the understanding and interpretation of the results.
-Regular formative quizzes throughout the microcredential will allow participants to gauge their progress.
+The course presentation includes weekly, synchronous one-hour online workshops facilitated by expert UTS academics supporting self-study and online learning activities.
+Regular formative quizzes throughout the course will allow participants to gauge their progress.

-The graded assessment task is an individual task to implement a machine learning algorithm.
-Build a data model, adapt the model to observed data, and test against data evaluation criteria.
-A written report describing the implementation is evaluation is submitted.
+The graded assessment task is an individual task to implement a machine learning algorithm which will include building a data model, adapting the model to observed data and testing the model against data evaluation criteria.
+A written report describing the implementation is required to be submitted.

 Length: 2,000 words